Skip to main content

 Size: SmallCoat Length: Short HairCompare

-Small but mighty, the Cardigan Welsh Corgi wins hearts with its short legs and charming personality.
+Small but mighty: the Cardigan Welsh Corgi wins hearts with its short legs and charming personality.
 This intelligent and lively breed is full of energy and surprises with its courageous character.
+Want to know why this Corgi is more than just a cute four-legged friend?

 Last updated: